lldap/lldap/example_configs/keycloak.md

 Assign the role "admin" to the group.
 Now you can log in as the LLDAP admin to the KeyCloak admin console.

+## Fixing duplicate names or missing First Names for users

+Since Keycloak and LLDAP use different attributes for different parts of a user's name, you may see duplicated or missing names for users in Keycloak.
+To fix this, update the attribute mappings:

+Go back to "User Federation", edit your LDAP integration and click on the "Mappers" tab.

+Find or create the "first name" mapper (it should have type `user-attribute-ldap-mapper`) and ensure the "LDAP Attribute" setting is set to `givenname`.
+Keycloak may have defaulted to `cn` which LLDAP uses for the "Display Name" of a user.